 Download VPN Unlimited to set up a constantly encrypted communication with friends, colleagues, or relatives and enjoy your web security.

 Another option – use VPN browser extension

-In case you do not wish to install a desktop app or need only browser traffic to be shielded by VPN, there is a great solution – Google VPN extension.
-Download the add-on, log in, connect to a VPN server, and viola, your data is protected with a military-grade encryption technology.
+In case you do not wish to install a desktop app or need only browser traffic to be shielded by VPN, there is a great solution – VPN browser extension.
+Download the add-on, log in, connect to a VPN server, and voila, your private information is protected by military-grade encryption technology.
 As easy as that!